mlgordon/vpc/about-vpc-is.md

  * You can configure your virtual topology automatically, using suggested prefix ranges and pre-configured network policies.
  * You can customize your IBM Cloud VPC and adapt it to your changing requirements, seamlessly.
- * You can bring your own private IP range.
+ * You can bring your own IP range.
  * You can assign floating IP from a pre-existing pool.
  * Load balancing and VPN have multi-region control planes, which means that each region where the control plane is deployed can support all regions for a customer's virtual server instances.
 A failure in a single region will not impact the service in any other region.